trofi/trofi.github.io.gen/posts/316-three-years-on-nixos.md

 As an experiment I gave [`hyprland`](https://hyprland.org/) a short try.
 I had to switch back to `sway`.
-I had two issues with `hyprland`: new applications are visibly changing layout a few times before they settle on final window size (I could not get used to it) and configuration language quirks (I frequently missed commas where empty arguments are required).
+I had two issues with `hyprland`.
+New applications are visibly changing layout a few times before they settle on final window size (I could not get used to it, so flickery).
+And configuration language quirks (I frequently missed commas where empty arguments are required).

 I also did a bit of fresh `gcc` testing.
 This time frame also coincided with `gcc-14` development and release cycle. `nixpkgs` ended up being a